isomerpages/obs-oac/index.md

           announcement: The Outdoor Adventure Education (OAE) Council is embarking on a research study aimed at gathering insights into the needs and issues of Singapore's OAE sector.
-          link_text: Click here for more information of this research study.
+          link_text: Click here to learn more and participate in this  research study.
           link_url: https://www.singaporeoae.sg/resources/learninghub/insights/https://www.singaporeoae.sg/resources/learninghub/insights/
   - resources:
       title: Latest Happenings